jameskbride/EuchreKata/README.md

 #### Declaring Trump
 The "trump" suit is declared at the beginning of the hand, after the cards have been dealt.

-After the hand has been dealt the top card of the kitty is turned over by the dealer and each player may get a chance to declare trump for their team in rotating team order with the dealer choosing last.
+After the hand has been dealt the top card of the kitty is turned over by the dealer and each player may get a chance to declare trump for their team in rotating team order, with the dealer choosing last.

 If a player:
 * has at least three cards of the same suit of the revealed card, or